cfpb/design-system/docs/pages/links.md

           * Mid Dark Red (#c3381c)
       - variation_is_deprecated: false
         variation_name: Link with icon
-        variation_description: >-

-          * An icon should appear after the text it represents.

-          * Each icon should be used exclusively and consistently for one action.

-          * The color and font-size of an icon should be the same as the text it represents, including state changes.

-          * Icons should never be underlined.
+        variation_description: When used, an icon should appear after the text it represents.
+Each icon should be used exclusively and consistently for one action.
+The color and font-size of an icon should be the same as the text it represents, including state changes.
+Icons should never be underlined.
         variation_implementation: >-